 Add a voice assistant

-Add an assistant using Vosk Speech-to-text and Google translate Text-to-speech.
+Add reSpeaker voice assistant using Vosk Speech-to-text and Piper Text-to-speech:

-I recommend you to define short aliases for the devices you want to control by voice, this will make the voice assistant much easier to use.
+The list of entities exposed to voice assistant are configured in the Expose tab of the Voice assistants menu.
+I recommend you to define short aliases for the entities you want to control by voice, this will make the voice assistant much easier to use.

 ESPHome configuration